Stuttering and minimalism go hand in hand

 - You have to move it again

 And you also have to worry about it.
 What happens if it breaks?
 Then what?
 Oh, I have to be careful.
 No no don’t touch that.
+This is my Home of Modern Art.
+Don’t touch that.
 And you find yourself running around in circles to avoid things break.
 You stumble on toys or books and something breaks anyway.
-Worry causes anxiety and anxiety relate to stuttering.
+Worry causes stress and anxiety and that relate to stuttering.
 The less you own, the less you have to worry about and that leaves more brain power to overcome stuttering.

 Organizing your garbage is not minimalism; when white space is a goal